georgeedwards/docs/project_ideas.md

 ![Screen Shot](./assets/Nativescript_docs_site.gif "Screen Shot")

 ## 4.
-This is a much more intangible point, but of the major platform (Xamarin, React Native and Cordova) the nativescript pages look the least professional.
+This is a much more intangible point, but of the major platform (Xamarin, React Native and Cordova) I believe the nativescript pages look the least professional/developed.
 I think that when I was first investigating a platform, I saw the nativescript website and decided against it because it looked less polished.

 # This Approach